milafternoon/molywood/README.md

     `highlight_index` specifying the (0-based) index of the highlight to be turned off; highlights are indexed by counting all `highlight` keywords in the input, consecutively.
+ + `fit_trajectory` uses RMSD-based fitting to instantaneously align a trajectory to the reference (first) frame, using the `selection` to calculate the optimal alignment